From Where to Begin?

 By clicking the false, no errors would be shown.

-Note: in any case, if you need to change your .env settings, or need to change the production or any other mode, you can go to the link below and alter your settings as required.
+Note: In any case, if you need to change your .env settings or need to change the production or any other mode, you can go to the link below and alter your settings as required.
+But first complete all the requirements of this wizard.

 To begin with this, you need to create an empty database first in your PHPMyAdmin, enter all of the details of that empty database in the above wizard, and click on the application on the bottom of the wizard.